MarwaAbderrahim/Landmark_detection/README.md

 All steps are detailed below.

 ## DATA preprocessing
+For the data, we used 200 pelvic images collected from an open-source database.
 ## Image data segmentation
 If the images are not segmented, they need to be segmented.
 A script that allows you to segment images (by multiplying the RAW image with the segmentation mask) is available at /Preprocessing:
 ```